jpredneck/Shroomchocolatebarcalculator/README.md

 # Project Name - Shroom Chocolate Bar Calculator

-## Description - Taking the mystery out of how many Garabaldi Chocolate Wafers and Powdered Shrooms you need for a cholcate mold based on potency in grams
+## Description - Taking the mystery out of how many Ghirardelli MILK CHOCOLATE FLAVORED MELTING WAFERS and Powdered Shrooms you need for a cholcate mold based on potency in grams

 This project is a...